-Get started by signing up below to receive details about the season and how to join our accessible, fun hands-on learning program.
+Get started by signing up below to receive details about the season, resources for remote participation, and how to join our accessible, fun hands-on learning program.

 Opportunities to play are all around us.
 In the RePLAY Challenge, the creativity of young minds will transform spaces – from open fields to empty parking lots – into opportunities to play.
 What activities can we create there?
 How can the games and the places where we play change to reflect the people playing or the equipment we have?